ampotos/dynStruct/todo/future_work.md

 	*alloc for multiple access, orig, block each time to not have to call alloc every time* *data reorganisation (remove ptr in tree_t struct and include a tree_t member in each struct which is tored in a tree)* *flush free block periodically to reduce memory overhead for complexe program like emacs*

+#check the behavior with program using signal handler:

+	Same thing than for muti-threaded program.
+	*especially the state of the internal stack of function*

+#add possibility to add an other dynamo file to a serialized file (by loading both of them):

+	dynStruct use a dynamic approach, so the code coverage of one run can not be enough.
+	This option will allow to aggregate data extract for multiple run of the program.

+	*run struct recovery only on new block*
+	*be careful of stuff like unique id from the dynamo data*

 #add an option to produce radare2 script which do automatique typing in radare2 debugger: